JeppeDruedahl/LRT/README.md

 ## Requirements

-1. SAS (Used: SAS 9.4)
+1. SAS (used: SAS 9.4)
-2. Stata (Used: Stata 15)
+2. Stata (used: Stata 15)
-3. MATLAB + C++ compiler (Used: MATLAB 2019a with Microsof Visual Studio 2017 Community Edition)
+3. MATLAB + C++ compiler (used: MATLAB 2019a with Microsof Visual Studio 2017 Community Edition)
-4. Python 3.7 (Used: Anaconda 2019.03)
+4. Python 3.7 (used: Anaconda 2019.03)

 ## Data inputs